l1aF-2027/Drought-Prediction/README.md

 ### ▶️ Run the ML Models (Optional for prediction tasks)

-If you're using VSCode (remember to change your path in.vscode/task.json):
+If you're using VSCode :

 1. Press `Ctrl + Shift + P`
 2. Type: `Tasks: Run Task`